Obtaining a Criminal Record/Vulnerable Sector Check

 Criminal Record Checks can only be executed by the police establishment that has jurisdiction in the community where the applicant resides.
 Each police force has its own form(s) and you have to make sure you use the correct ones.
 There may actually be two forms that you have to fill out — one for a general Request and Consent for Police Record Search and Disclosure and a second one for a specific Request and Consent for Criminal Record Search for Sexual Offences for which a pardon may have been granted.

 Complete all forms carefully.
 In some jurisdictions there may be a section in which you sign to give authorization for the police to disclose the information to the league.
 It is very important to ensure that the correct contact and address shown above is provided in this section.
 The Police Department may only release the results to the applicant.
-If this is the case, you must then forward the CRC to the League office.
+If this is the case, you must then forward the results to email@example.com and indicate your name, division and team name.

 NOTE: Recently most police departments, stopped forwarding the results to the leagues directly.
 Instead, they are contacting the person applying for the criminal record check and asking them to come and pick up the results in person.
 Note that once again it must be done in person and you must have your photo ID available.
 It is your responsibility to forward the results in an unaltered form in a sealed envelope to the LIWSA League Manager.
 The CRC contains personal information and should not be shared with any other league official or volunteer.